hphelion/documentation/cli.unix.2.compute.md

        | e   | mc2   |
        +-----+-------+

-To remove metadata from an existing snapshot server:
+To remove metadata from an existing snapshot server, run:

     $ hpcloud servers:metadata:remove myserver pv
     Removed metadata 'pv' from server 'myserver'.

-To remove an existing server or servers (you can specify one or more servers by name or ID):
+To remove an existing server or servers (you can specify one or more servers by name or ID), run:

     $ hpcloud servers:remove myserver c7e35261
     Removed server 'myserver'.